 Diaphragm Metering Pumps

-Compressed air is used to stretch the membrane in pneumatic pumps, while other models employ a rod, piston or other mechanical device that is attached to the center of the film in order to push or pull it and change the volume of the adjacent chamber.
+Compressed air is used to stretch the membrane in pneumatic pumps, while other models employ a rod, piston, or other mechanical device attached to the center of the film in order to push or pull it and change the volume of the adjacent chamber.
 Hydraulics may also be used and act similar to pneumatics but with the use of hydraulic fluid rather than air.
-No matter the actuator, the diaphragm pump is particularly popular as it is low maintenance, has few moving parts and is less prone to leaks than popular piston metering pumps due to the lack seals which are most often the source of leaks due to repeated friction and wear over time.
+No matter the actuator, the diaphragm pump is popular because it is low maintenance, has few moving parts, and is less prone to leaks than piston metering pumps due to the lack of seals, which are most often the source of leaks due to repeated friction and wear over time.

-When the membrane is retracted it increases the volume of the chamber, decreasing pressure and effectively creating a vacuum which draws a specified amount of fluid in through the inlet valve.
+When the membrane is retracted, it increases the volume of the chamber, decreasing pressure and effectively creating a vacuum, which draws a specified amount of fluid in through the inlet valve.
 Alternatively, stretching the diaphragm back down towards the fluid increases pressure and pushes the liquid out through the exhaust valve.
 Variable materials may be used for both the membrane and the housing which keeps it in place.
-Additional considerations for diaphragm pumps include maximum flow, maximum pressure discharge, inlet size, exhaust size, media, operating temperature and power source.
+Additional considerations for diaphragm pumps include maximum flow, maximum pressure discharge, inlet size, exhaust size, media, operating temperature, and power source.

 Materials such as aluminum, stainless steel, cast iron, brass, or bronze are used for the holder, while ethylene propylene, rubber, plastic, and other elastomers are common compositions for the membrane itself.
 Material selection is extremely important and must take into account the liquids that are to be pumped, as they may include waters, oils, solvents, fuel, coolant, and acids as well as other hazardous or even toxic materials.
 Abrasive fluids require particularly durable diaphragm construction.